 Although it is common practice for demands to be defined at the system-level (e.g. live loads, dead loads, etc.), capacity evaluation is generally carried out at the member- or component-level.
 This disconnect between scales requires the ability to relate globally applied loads to their corresponding member actions/force effects (e.g. moment, shear, axial, torsion, or stress).
 These activities fall within the realm of Structural Analysis and focus primarily on the quantification of load paths, which are influenced by applied loads (spatial distribution and location), boundary and continuity conditions, and member properties (material and geometric).

-Given the uncertainty associated with these characteristics, many structural testing and/or SHM applications are geared toward improving the accuracy of this translation through various model updating schemes. existing of few opportunities to improve these model updating approaches through the incorporation of NDE data together with more SHM global responses (2018).
+Given the uncertainty associated with these characteristics, many structural testing and/or SHM applications are geared toward improving the accuracy of this translation through various model updating schemes.
+Reviewing the recent technical literature reveals existing of few opportunities to improve these model updating approaches through the incorporation of NDE data together with more SHM global responses (Dubbs and Moon 2015; Jang et al. 2013; Conde et al. 2017; Gheitasi and Harris 2015; Bayraktar and Altuniki 2009; Bell and Sanayei 2007; Sanayei et al. 2006, 2012; Babanajad et al. 2018; Wenzel et al. 2013; Yost et al. 2005; Agdas et al. 2016; Ghodoosi et al. 2018).
+For instance, Jang et al. (2013) incorporated the corrosion level assessment (by a number of field investigations) and bridge dynamic characterization (via a series of short-term full-scale experiments) for updating a finite-element model.
+In a different study, Conde et al. (2017) developed a multidisciplinary approach for the structural assessment of masonry arch bridges.
+In particular, they used non-destructive testing techniques (inclusive of GPR, laser scanning, and sonic tests) as well as a global ambient vibration testing to refine a 3-D finite element model of an historical stone arch bridge.

 Estimation of Member Capacity

 The second requirement of capacity evaluation is to estimate member capacity, which is generally done at the ultimate strength limit state.
-Equations to compute member capacities are provided by the American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Design (LRFD) Specifications, and are generally based on mechanics of materials and have been validated through numerous destructive laboratory experiments over the last several decades .
+Equations to compute member capacities are provided by the American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Design (LRFD) Specifications, and are generally based on mechanics of materials and have been validated through numerous destructive laboratory experiments over the last several decades (AAHSTO Manual for Bridge Evaluation; AASHTO LRFD Bridge Design Specifications; AASHTO Maintenance Manual for Roadways and Bridges; NCHRP Report 312; NCHRP Report 242; NCHRP Report 234; and several ASTM and ACI Standards).
 Although the uncertainty associated with these expressions (as well as variability in material properties) are addressed through resistance factors (see Fig. 1), the influence of deterioration on member capacity is generally treated in a smeared manner as per the AAHSTO Manual for Bridge Evaluation (MBE).
 Specifically, a condition factor may be applied (depending on the results of visual inspection) to reduce the member capacity by specific percentage.
 However, since these factors ignore both the underlying mechanics and the influence of the deterioration on these mechanics, the conservatism and accuracy of this approach remains uncertain.